Arthur and the Invisibles (video game)

+Gameplay

 Gameplay revolves around the teamwork of the trio (Arthur, Selenia and Bétamèche): players can progress by combining the three characters' skills.
 These skills are expanded upon as the game progresses, ranging from detectors that allow to find the game's collectibles (Bétamèche), upgrading Selenia's dagger to The Sword of Power, and allowing Arthur to remove shields equipped by some enemies.
 A common puzzle throughout the game involves stacking pieces of a standing stone, called a "Flagstone", in order to open doors.
 Players also get the chance to stack on top of a Mogoth to cross razor-sharp stone pathways, as well as ride among monstrously huge spiders and ladybugs in order to access some areas.

-The DS version of the game consists of playing a series of mini-games and raising pet mul-muls that can interact with those from other people's games.
+The DS game of the game consists of playing a series of mini-games and raising pet mul-muls that can interact with those from other people's games.

 Reception

-The PlayStation 2 and PC versions of the game received somewhat favorable reviews.
-The DS version had mixed reviews, with its poorer graphics and comparatively easier gameplay.
-The Game Boy Advance version got poor reviews across the board, criticized for its poor graphics and soundtrack, extremely easy gameplay, and lack of content compared to the other versions.
+The PlayStation 2 and PC game received somewhat favorable reviews.
+The DS game had mixed reviews, with its poorer graphics and comparatively easier gameplay.
+The Game Boy Advance game got poor reviews across the board, criticized for its poor graphics and soundtrack, extremely easy gameplay, and lack of content compared to the other versions.
 The PSP version did not receive much attention, due to its low production and the fact that its North American release was cancelled.